edbar42/fosk/README.md

 ## JavaScript
   * [Eloquent JavaScript: A Modern Introduction to Programming](https://eloquentjavascript.net/)
 ## Operating Systems
+  > I don't have a separate section for Linux documents.
+I believe Linux/UNIX-like OSs are so close to the academic way of teaching Operating Systems that it feels counterproductive to separate the two.
   * [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)
   * [The Little Book About OS Development](https://littleosbook.github.io/)
   * [The Art of Unix Programming](https://nakamotoinstitute.org/static/docs/taoup.pdf)